 - icing sugar for serving (optional)

-Place ball of dough in a clean bowl and cover with plastic wrap.
+- Place ball of dough in a clean bowl and cover with plastic wrap or clean kitchen towel.
 Set aside until it doubles in size.
 This normally takes 1 ½ to 2 hours for me.

-Set aside for around 10 minutes to cool.
-Serve (with sprinkled icing sugar on top, if desired).
+- Set aside for around 10 minutes to cool.
+Serve (Sprinkle with powdered sugar, if desired).